 So, this was no different from any building that I attempt to draw – I study the overall 3D form/ structure first and then look at the decoration.
 What will be challenging in BCN is the fact that the decoration which we can often see up close and feel can easily distract us when we try to sketch at a larger scale.
 The best thing might be to do 2 sketches – the overall and then the detail.
 Try not to get distracted or overwhelmed by the detail when drawing the overall – so my explorations are trying to find ways at hinting at the richness of the decoration.
 Today I used a small flat brush.
 I am also thinking about watercolour pencils…. but whatever approach I use, I assure you that I will not have the patience to draw every tile and brick-like some other USKers do.

 Having a BCN day – a morning reading out in the sun…and I am just about to start some sewing (once again I leave it till autumn/winter and a period when I was very busy to sew my summer dresses)

-BTW this atlas looks a very good overview of history and architecture and the Gaudi biography (which I bought 10 years ago and never got into at the time) it a great read.
+BTW this atlas looks like a very good overview of history and architecture and the Gaudi biography (which I bought 10 years ago and never got into at the time) it a great read.